Information for Teens in Need

 1-800-RUNAWAY or 1-800-786-2929

-Our mission at the National Runaway Switchboard is to help keep America's runaway and at-risk youth safe and off the streets.
-Call 1-800-RUNAWAY if you are a teenager who is thinking of running from home, if you have a friend who has run and is looking for help, or if you are a runaway ready to go home through our Home Free program.
-Our 24-hour crisis line has an experienced front-line team member ready to help you now.
+The mission of the National Runaway Switchboard is to help keep America's runaway and homeless youth safe and off the streets.
+Call 1-800-RUNAWAY if you are a teenager who is thinking of running from home, if you have a friend who has run and is looking for help, or if you are a runaway ready to go home through their Home Free program.
+Their 24-hour crisis line has an experienced front-line team member ready to help you now.
 It's anonymous, confidential and free.

 National Safe Place